- Religion and Philosophy

 Karna lived happily at Parasurama’s hermitage.
 He was his master’s best student and served his guru with utmost sincerity and respect.
 One day Parasurama was laying down with his head on Karna’s lap and fell asleep soon.

 A flesh-eating insect bit Karna and damaged his thigh by digging a hole.
 It was very painful.
 But Karna stayed still fearing his guru will wake up from his rest.
 He could not brush off the insect without moving his master’s head.
 So he suffered the killing pain silently.
 But the blood, which flowed from the wound touched Parasurama’s cheek and he woke up.

 Parasurama jumped up and asked about it.
 Karna told him the whole thing.
 He further explained, “You would have woken up if I had moved and so I stayed still.
 I am sorry the blood polluted you”.

 Parasurama was sure of one thing by then.
 He thought no Brahmin could have suffered such a pain in silence and the boy has to be a Kshatriya.
 He asked him to tell the truth.
 Karna explained everything honestly.
 The explanation made Parasurama angry.
 His favorite pupil’s trick made him furious.
-He cursed Karna, “You will forget the use of all these great weapons you learnt by tricking me when you most need them".
+He cursed Karna, “You will forget the use of all these great weapons you learned by tricking me when you most need them".

 Karna begged for forgiveness.
 Parasurama consoled him saying “you will become famous as a great warrior on earth”.
-He further added he has no longer angry with him and any knowledge earned by tricking would naturally vanish when it is mostly needed.
+He further added he has no longer angry with him and any knowledge earned by tricking would naturally vanish when it is most needed.
 This incident later played a role and Karna had to pay again a price.